lcdm-uiuc/info490-sp16/Week5/README.md

 - Understand the basic concepts of dimension reduction and be able to apply PCA
 - Understand the basic principles of cluster detection and be able to apply k-means and DBSCAN
-- Understand the density estimation and be able to apply KDE
+- Understand density estimation and be able to apply KDE

 ### Activities and Assignments ###